Overview

 const arbiterConditionAddress = /* get from receipt */ ;

-// Deploy release condition: arbiter AND escrow period passed
+// Deploy capture condition: arbiter AND escrow period passed

-const releaseConditionHash = await andConditionFactory . write . deploy ([
+const capturePreActionConditionHash = await andConditionFactory . write . deploy ([

 [ arbiterConditionAddress , escrowPeriodAddress ]